-Where these conditions are not met, councils are required to recognise income upon receipt.
-In this instance, this accounting treatment includes grants that councils receive in advance, irrespective of annual expenditure of those grants, which may be in future years.
-This has an effect of distorting the Income Statement between years.
+The Australian Accounting Standards require councils to recognise grant income when receipted.
+This accounting treatment is required for any other grants that councils receive in advance, irrespective of annual expenditure of those grants, which may be in future years.
+This has an effect of distorting the income statement between years.
 However, the net budget impact is zero between various financial years.
-In broad terms, all other recurrent operating grants in future years are generally projected to increase less than CPI.
+In broad terms, all other recurrent operating grants in future years are generally projected to increase less than CPI at around 1 per cent.